Huawei MateBook E Review | Pocketnow

 Conclusion

 We were really impressed with the excellent original MateBook 2-in-1 tablet PC that Huawei released last year as their first foray into the Windows 10 PC market.
 The MateBook E is the 2017 successor that greatly improves the battery life, adds a fully adjustable keyboard cover kickstand, and improves the keyboard keys a bit.
 It’s unfortunate that it does not include a USB-A to USB-C adapter, and it’s unfortunate that the device has to use USB-C at all given so many compatibility problems.
 I miss having a magnetic attachment for the MatePen pen loop as well.
-Overall, it’s still as beautifully designed as the original MateBook, but the inability of Huawei to get a fully functioning and legal version of Windows running on our review unit is awfully disconcerting.
+Overall, it’s still as beautifully designed as the original MateBook, but we’re a little concerned that our first review unit shipped with a version of Windows 10 that could not be activated without buying a second license.
+Our second model worked great though, so hopefully the first one was just a pre-release prototype.

 + Better battery life than last year's version